Startup accelerator

 Cogo Labs is a startup accelerator that launches, grows and accelerates internet companies.
 Fostering the next generation of leaders at the forefront of consumer technology is essential to their mission.

-I led the effort to redesign the Cogo Labs site and align the company's digital presence to it's current vision.
+I led a full rebranding effort of their flagship website and aligned the company's digital presence to their current vision.

 The first step was to align on the goals of the redesign.
 I audited the current content of the site, reviewed current web metrics, and met with a number of key people at Cogo to understand target markets.
 I also did a full design review of our current site and of other startup incubators and accelerators.